Gilderlanio/coexpression-ad/README.md

-# Differential co-expression analysis in Alzheimer's disease.
+# Co-expression analysis in Alzheimer's disease.

 - The analyzes in this repository correspond to the analyzes of the manuscript submitted to Frontiers in Aging Neuroscience (under review).